geo-kar/hostel/README.md

 Simpe mySQL database for hostel reservation managmnent

-This is a university assigmnet for the databases course.
+This is a university assigmnet for the course: Databases(TMA376).

-It works using the software phpmyadmin and txt file.
+It works using the software phpmyadmin.

 The file databases_sourcecode.txt constracts a simple database in order to manage a hostel reservations.